Zion E-News (6-6-2019)

 Administrative Details

 There will be a Town Hall meeting on Sunday, June 2 following worship to share the reasons and rational behind Consistory’s decision to move Sunday School to during church beginning next fall.
-After the meeting there will be an e-mail survey sent out that to which we encourage you to respond.
-A paper copy of the survey will be available for those who don’t have internet access.
+After the meeting a survey will be e-mailed to our congregation to which we encourage you to respond.
+Following the informational forum, a paper copy of the survey will be available for those who don’t have internet access.
 To ensure you receive the survey please include your email on the Connection Card or email Connie this week at cstegeman@zionreformed.org.

 We continue to thank God for his provision of all of our needs and for the generous support of our congregation with their time, talent, and treasures.